Spanish prosecutors file tax evasion charges against Shakira

 - Costco posts strong results but faces margin scrutiny

+The Colombian singer officially moved to Spain for tax purposes in 2015, after having two children by Pique.

 A magistrate will assess whether there is enough evidence to put Shakira on trial.
+Shakira’s representatives said they had no immediate comment.

+Prosecutors want Shakira to pay a bond of 19.4 million euros — the amount they say she owes in tax, plus 33 percent, in accordance with Spanish law.
+Otherwise, they recommend a court freeze of her assets to that amount.

+Shakira was named in the “Paradise Papers” leaks that detailed the offshore tax arrangements of numerous high-profile individuals, including musical celebrities like Madonna and U2’s Bono.